Technoguyfication/Baackup/README.md

 <img src="http://orig10.deviantart.net/8887/f/2013/346/f/1/disco_sheep_by_lockrikard-d6xo4oa.gif" alt="Disco Sheep" />

-##How 2 use lè baackup script
+## How does I use?

-1. Either clone the repo to your client, download the zip, or download the latest release if stability is your thing
+1. Download one of the releases or you can build the software with Visual Studio and .NET 4.5
-2. Add the script to the root folder of your server (the one with your JAR file and such)
+2. Put the "Baackup.exe" and "Baackup.bat" into your server's root directory.
+(With the server.properties, etc.)
-3. If you use Essentials, just set the ```command``` value of the ```backup``` section in your ```config.yml``` to 'baackup.bat', otherwise, just set it up to run automatically using Task Scheduler or something.
+3. Run the "Baackup Config.exe" that was included with the program.
+(This does not need to be in the server directory.)
-5. The first time it runs it will ask your to input your configuration settings.
-You can safely run this by simply right clicking it the first time you install it.
+4. Using the configuration tool, customize your settings as much as you like.
+We support Spigot, CraftBukkit, and Vanilla.
+If you are using a modded server such as Forge we DO NOT backup the "Mods" folder but, depending on your server and the mods on it, we may back up the mod config.
-6. Please note: If you have RCON disabled, this script will not automatically ```save-all``` and toggle ```save-off```, ```save-on``` for you.
-Essentials will automatically do this but you should check either with your plugin details or edit the batch file to do it for you.
+5. Set it to run whenever you want.
+The plugin *Essentials* has an auto-backup feature.
+You can find info about that [here](http://wiki.ess3.net/wiki/Backup).
+(Please note: unless you have the RCON feature set up, we do not automatically ```save-all``` and toggle autosave on your server. **FIND SOMETHING TO DO THIS FOR YOU IF YOU DO NOT USE RCON OR ESSENTIALS, having autosave turned on while backing up can corrupt the backups!**
-7. Now just run the script on a timer or whatnot, please note that server sizes can be very big and it is up to you how often you want it to back up.
-Depending on your server size and hardware, it may take a long time to do the backup, especially if you have compression enabled.
+6. Now just let the program do the work.
+If you ever need to restore from a backup just open or decompress the files, then pop them back in your server.
+The backups are stored as (prefix)_yyyy-mm-dd.hh-mm-ss--backup.